 Our first dives are awesome.
 We go straight to Gili Banta, this island which is, in fact, an ancient volcano, a semi-sunken caldera, on the western edge of Komodo National Park.

-We start with the Tanduk Rusa site, where we stay on a shallow underwater promontory, a dozen meters below the surface, protected from the furious currents around.
-This spot is a "cleaning station" where the beautiful and harmless manta rays come to hover over the coral potatoes, in order to get rid of their parasites and dead skin by small fish, the cleaner wrasses.
+We start with the site of Tanduk Rusa, where we stay on a small shallow underwater promontory, at about 12 meters under the surface, protected from the furious currents around.
+This spot is a "cleaning station", where the beautiful and harmless manta rays come to "hover" above the coral spuds, in order to get rid of their parasites and dead skin by small fish, the cleaner wrasses.

 I am delighted for my friend: the graceful giants are not slow to tumble, as promised (or almost) at the briefing! ????
 For his first dives in Indonesia, it sets the tone ...